 - FIND THE TOTAL AREAS OF THE WALL BY ADDING YOUR GABLE AND RECTANGLE WALL AREA

 - ADD ANOTHER 10% TO MAKE UP FOR THE CLADDING THAT IS WASTED WHEN CUTTING TO LENGTH: It is far better to order too much than to come up short.
-If you have extra boards you can store them away in case individual boards may require replacement at any stage in the future.
+If you have extra boards you can store them away, in case individual boards may need replacement at any stage in the future.
 You now have the square meterage calculation for your cladding.

 QUANTIFYING YOUR TRIM

 - STARTER STRIP: To estimate the amount of starter strip required, measure the linear metres around the entire base of the house.

 - J-TRIM: Measure the distance in metres around all windows and doors.
 This will be the amount of J-trim required.
 We like to add a few additional J-trims to allow for wastage.

 - OUTSIDE CORNERS: Measure the meterage of external corners.
 Corner posts come in lengths of 3.05m so usually there is one Corner post per external corner of your house.

 - INTERNAL CORNERS: Measure the meterage of internal corners.
 J-Trim is used back-to-back on internal corners.
 Allow 2 J-trims per internal corner (more J-trim will be required if your internal corner is over 3.66m high).

 - TOP OF WALL: J-Trim is also used for this.
 Measure in lineal metres right around soffit line.